One of the core responsibilities as a product manager is to determine the long-term strategy for their product.

 Now that you know your customer and have a couple of relevant pain points in mind, you can brainstorm features that can solve these pain points.

 Discuss how each proposed feature specifically solves each of the different pain points that you’re targeting.
 Keep track of these proposed features in a visible location so that you can prioritize them in the next step.

 Looking at your list of new features, you now need to determine what goes into a minimum viable product, what goes into a pilot, what goes into a rollout, and what should be left as future enhancements.
 Prioritization is key - determine which features deliver the core value the fastest.

-This provides a great transition into timeline - I can now show about how long it would take to have the MVP available, and how much more time it takes to get to version 1 and version 2.
+This provides a great transition into the timeline - I can now show how long it would take to have the MVP available, and how much more time it takes to get to version 1 and version 2.